All Products

 aiot_compress_setopt(compress_handle, AIOT_COMPRESSOPT_USERDATA, &code);

-Implement the callback function and obtain the returned result.
+Implement the callback function to retrieve the result.

 static void demo_update_reply(void *handle, const aiot_compress_recv_t *packet, void *userdata)